 This is why we have recurring transactions in Decent Budget.
 You can put down all your upcoming payments and expect them in advance, so you won’t be caught off guard when they’re due.

 Set up a dedicated fund

 Some expenses are too hard to predict in advance.
 This is why setting a dedicated fund for them is a smart choice.
-In Decent Budget, you can create a vault “Unexpected expenses” and add it to your budget through budget allocations, so it would slowly fill in every month you create a new budget.
+In Decent Budget, you can create a vault “Unexpected expenses” and add it to your budget through budget options, so it would slowly fill in every month you create a new budget.

 When unexpected expense occurs, not a problem.
 Use your saved funds and you’re good to go!